LiteNode's logo

 const { file } = data

-// Proceed with the file's data
+// Proceed with creating the file

 })